edgelesssys/marblerun-tensorflow-demo/README.md

 pip3 install grpcio~=1.34.0
 ```

+To encrypt the model we need Gramine's `pf-crypt` tool.
+For installation instructions refer to the [Gramine GitHub](https://github.com/gramineproject/gramine/releases/tag/v1.0)

 ## Running the demo

 We provide [a docker image](https://github.com/orgs/edgelesssys/packages/container/package/tensorflow-graphene-marble) to run TensorFlow Serving with Graphene and MarbleRun.